totalspectrum/flexprop/README.md

 ### Modifying the GUI

 The scripts used are in the `src` subdirectory, so you can customize them to your heart's content.
-The main `spin2gui.exe` program is basically just the Tcl/Tk interpreter (from the FreeWrap project) with a tiny startup script that reads `src/gui.tcl`.
+The main `flexgui.exe` program is basically just the Tcl/Tk interpreter (from the standard Tk distribution) with a tiny startup script that reads `src/gui.tcl`.

 ## Features

-The main advantage of spin2gui over PNut (the "official" development tool for the Prop2) is that PNut doesn't yet support a high level language, whereas spin2gui supports both Spin and BASIC.
+The main advantage of flexgui over PNut (the "official" development tool for the Prop2) is that PNut doesn't yet support a high level language, whereas flexgui supports both Spin and BASIC.
 You can basically write ordinary Spin code, with Prop2 assembly code in the DAT section (instead of Prop1 assembly code).
 This makes prototyping your applications much easier.

 The Spin code is compiled to P2 assembler by fastspin.
 This is somewhat different from the way Spin works on the Prop1, where Spin code is typically compiled to bytecode and interpreted.
 (Note that fastspin does work for Prop1, though!)